Farzinkh/wifi/README.md

 `openssl req -x509 -newkey rsa:2048 -keyout server_certs/ca_key.pem -out server_certs/ca_cert.pem -days 365 -nodes`

-enter server ip as common name then run
+enter server ip as common name then install server requirements once by

-`openssl s_server -WWW -key server_certs/ca_key.pem -cert server_certs/ca_cert.pem -port 8070`
+`pip install -r requirments.txt`

+then run server

+`python server.py`

 and you are done whenever you change app version in menuconfig and recompile your code by `idf.py build` and restart esp32 it will update constantly.